vmchale/tibetan_utils/README.md

 This is a port of my [tibetan-utils](https://hackage.haskell.org/package/tibetan-utils) library.

 As it stands, I'm waiting for Unicode support for this to work.
-Currently, [text](https://github.com/ziman/text) won't build but if that were to be fixed many things would be easier.

 ## Installation